hennessyevan/veklabs.com/content/reports/10 Best Locations To Film and Photoshoot In Calgary.md

 ### [Something Orange Studio](https://goo.gl/maps/FF1CjiGmTHzZsyF77)

-A Full service black-box photography & video studio in the heart of inglewood.
+Full-service black-box photography & video studio in the heart of Inglewood.
 The guys at Something Orange are beauties.

 Located in the same building as Cold Garden Brewing Company.
-Take advantage of a ‘cold-one’ when you are taking a break in between shoots!
+Take advantage of a ‘cold one when you are taking a break in between shoots!

-Hopefully this list is helpful and will allow you to make your time in Calgary full of great content and beautiful moments.
+Hopefully, this list is helpful and will allow you to make your time in Calgary full of great content and beautiful moments.
 Reach out to us if you know of any hidden gems our team should explore!